 - The Borrower cannot prepay scheduled payments in order to meet the required minimum of three months of payments

-The same mortgage guideline that applies on judgments applies on tax liens.
+The same mortgage guideline that applies to judgments applies on tax liens.

-- Borrower can enter into a written payment agreement with the Internal Revenue Service
+- The borrower can enter into a written payment agreement with the Internal Revenue Service

 - Needs three months of payment seasoning